tocco934/aws-foundry-ssl/README.md

 - Uplift: `t3a` instances are fine, but `t4g` instances are cheaper for very similar workloads so they're now the default
   - I found Foundry would _just_ run on a `.micro` instance, but it'd also run out of memory and cause the EC2 to freak out.
 This resulted in CPU usage (and hosting costs) to spiral out of control, so I removed that size
   - `m6`-class instances added for people who are made of moneybags, replacing the older `m4` instances
-- New: Send certbot's update logs to CloudWatch
-- New: Can choose to _not_ request LetsEncrypt TLS if you're trying to get it to deploy and you don't want to run into the certificate issuance limit.
-See https://letsencrypt.org/docs/duplicate-certificate-limit/
-- New: Amazon Linux 2023 kernel auto-updating

 ### Future Considerations